 On August 21, 2018, the Internal Revenue Service ("IRS") provided initial guidance on amendments made to the limitation on executive compensation by the Tax Act.
 During the three months ended September 30, 2018, the Company recorded an adjustment to its unrecognized tax positions of \$1,711 as a result of this guidance.
-No other material changes to the Company's unrecognized tax positions occurred during the three months ended September 30, 2018.
+During the three months ended December 31, 2018, there were no changes made to the Company's unrecognized tax positions.